BioBoost/python_raspberry_pi_course/allthingstalk/README.md

 ### Creating custom Device class

 Now it is time to describe the device that we created earlier in the Maker using Python.
 The best way to describe a type is by creating a class.
-The class should have a name, in this case we could call it `TouchberryPi`.
+The class should have a name, in this case we could call it `TPDevice` (short for TouchberryPiDevice).
 The class needs to inherit some behavior from the `Device` class that was provided by the AllThingsTalk library.

 Next we need to provide some attributes for our new class.
 These attributes *must correspond* with the names of the assets that we created for our device.
 In this case this is a `temperature` and `led` attribute.
 The attributes must be loaded with an asset object.
 Therefore we can use the `XAsset()` methods provided by the library.
 In our case this is the `NumberAsset()` and `BooleanAsset()`.